 These were some of the guys that I played baseball with.
 We sat in Mr. Hips Modern Math Class in the last room on the back wing of Hampton Elementary.
 We played dodgeball in the Gym, and Coach Orr taught us gymnastics.
 I almost died on the rings and never could master the high bar.
 We played pick up ball in the backyard on Saturdays.
 And we rode bikes a million miles.

 Godfrey was the brain in the group.
-In study hall, he sat behind me and read things like The Hobbit and the works of Faulkner and Steinbeck.
+In study hall, he sat behind me and read books like The Hobbit and the works of Faulkner and Steinbeck.
 I read the works of Shultz that had pictures of Snoopy and Lucy.
-I think he went on the become some kind of an exotic Engineer in a very high-class field of noteworthiness.
-I farm trees.
-If I had known, I could have seen that one coming.
+I thought for a long time that he must have went on the become some kind of an high-tech Engineer with a fancy job.
+Unfortunately, he ended up in jail.
+I don’t think I could have ever seen that one coming.

 The truth is that I have very little idea what happened to most of these boys.
 What they have done in life.
 Sales.
 Truck Drivers.
 Electricians.
 Doctors.
 Missionaries.
 Families.
 Achievements.
 There is a disconnect in the space time continuum.
 A black hole where all the knowledge of old pals gets sucked into oblivion.
 You grow up.
 You get married.
 You move away.
 And if you stay, you lose contact with those who left.

 When I think about the guys I have known my whole life, and I look at them from nearly 50 years down the road, I realize that for most of us it was only a dozen or so years that we spent together.
 A few of these boys and I started Kindergarten together in the fellowship hall of the Methodist Church.
 We went through all 8 grades of Hampton Elementary together.
 We walked the halls of high school together.